 Summarize this article:

-Money is a medium of exchange.
-For any activities and services, basic charges are deducted in daily lives.
-For example, to buy commodities like dress, food and so on, to visit a zoo or museum, and to consult a doctor we have to pay money.
+Money is the basic medium of exchange.
+For any activities and services, basic charges are deducted from daily lives.
+For example, to buy commodities like dresses and food, to visit a zoo or museum, and to consult a doctor, we have to pay money.
+Money is measured and valued in different units, such as dollars, euros, and rupees.
+The smaller denominations are measured in units such as cents or paise—for example, 1 dollar and 10 cents.

-As the barter system was being extensively used, there were some problems that occurred.
-After these problems arose, people then used commodity money like shells, salt, and precious metals which included gold and silver.
+The concept of money has existed since ancient civilizations.
+Way before money was introduced, people used the barter system for transactions.
+These transactions involved exchanging goods and inventory for other goods and services.
+As the barter system became less effective, people started to exchange shells, salt, and precious metals.
 The minting of the first metal coins dates back to around 600 BC in Lydia, present-day Turkey.
 Later, during the Tang dynasty in China, paper money was introduced.
 In the 17th century, banks in Europe started issuing notes, which led to the development of modern banking systems.

 Money has various properties, and learning about them can help us understand how money works.
 Some properties of money are mentioned below: